 A camping holiday can be an amazing opportunity to enjoy beautiful scenery and quality time with loved ones, without spending a small fortune.
 With so many beautiful sights in the UK and beyond, exploring the great outdoors can be an amazing experience for the whole family.

 But before you leave the city behind, make sure you're well-equipped for a trip in mother nature with our camping checklist.

-From easy-to-set-up tents to cooking equipment, this camping checklist covers the basic essentials that you'll need for the ultimate holiday in the Great Outdoors.
+From easy-to-set-up tents to cooking equipment, this camping checklist covers the basic essentials that you'll need for the ultimate campsite experience.
 Remember to check with your camp site to see if things like picnic tables, firewood, and restrooms are available.
-Feeling nervous about sleeping outdoors?
-Here's a top tip - gather the items from this camping checklist and do a test-run in your garden first!

 Even if you're going to a popular and well-equipped camp site, you'll want to make sure to bring certain essentials with you like matches, flashlights (plus batteries), a water carrier filled with fresh water and a first aid kit.

 We're all for getting active and living alongside nature while camping, but some creature comforts are just too difficult to give up.